adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 9 is a combo of tail and >

 task 10 man find is very long and tedious, but read it all anyways

+task 11 in task 11 we use a wc -l to count the lines output of find